 Patrick Palace is the owner of Palace Law, which is comprised of two firms, one focusing on workers’ compensation and the other on personal injury law.
 He is and has been a partner in a number of joint ventures with tech companies developing new tools for lawyers.
 He serves on the Board of the ABA Center for Innovation and on the Executive Counsel for the National Conference of Bar Presidents, among others.
 He was also the President of the Washington State Bar Association.

-Tell me a little about your background and how you first developed an interest in legal innovation.
+Tell me a little about your background and how that informed your views of legal innovation and/or legal technology.

 Pratik Patel is a leader and an innovator.
 In his own words, he is a “forward-thinking entrepreneur, consultant and business advisor with deep experience in legal department and law firm spend, strategy, technology and operations.”
 Pratik is the Head of Innovation at Elevate and I asked him about a range of topics related to his work and his experience within the legal innovation space.